mathialo/bython/README.md

 	> py2by test.py

 This will create a bython file called `test.by`.
-By default, 4 spaces are assumed as the indentation style.
-If your code uses something different, you can specify the indentation style with the `-i` flag.
-For example, if your code is indented with tabs, you write

-	> py2by -i t test.py

-A full explanation of `py2by`, including how to specify indentation styles is found by typing
+A full explanation of `py2by`, is found by typing

 	> py2by -h